-We will follow guidance in Keeping children safe in education 2023 and Children's MARS guidance see Children's MARS procedures "Managing Allegations Against People Who Work With Children".
+We will follow guidance in Keeping Children Safe in Education 2024 (to be approved) and Children's MARS guidance see Children's MARS procedures "Managing Allegations Against People Who Work With Children".
 Where appropriate an assessment of transferable risk to children with whom the person works should be undertaken.
 If in doubt seek advice from the local authority designated officer (LADO).